nrrb/uber-analytics-project/README.md

 ## 🥳🪅🎸🌭
 I drove during the busiest festivals and city events, downtown along with almost all other neighborhoods of Chicago.

+## ☀️⛈️🌪️❄️
+I drove in every kind of weather, from the coldest deep freeze in Chicago to the days above 100 F, from droughts to torrential rainstorms to blinding blizzards.

 ## ⭐️⭐️⭐️⭐️⭐️
 By the end I had an average rating of 4.98 stars (calculated on the previous 500 rides).
 Most of the time I was averaging 5.00 stars.